kdeldycke/kevin-deldycke-blog/content/posts/delayed-cd-tracks-publishing-with-php.md

         $track_date   = $track_dates[$track_number];
         $track_html   = '';
         $publish_date = '';
-        # Is the track published ?
+        # Is the track published?
         if ($track_dates[$track_number] < $today) {
           $published = True;
         }
-        # Is the track new ?
+        # Is the track new?
         if (($new_start_date <= $track_date) and
             ($track_date <= $new_stop_date)) {
           $new = True;